 Time Doctor’s interactive mode lets you track time with the simple click of a button.

-Since the employee starts and stops the timer voluntarily, you don’t have to worry about any privacy issues.
+Since the employee starts and stops the time tracker voluntarily, you don’t have to worry about any privacy issues.

-Additionally, to make time tracking super convenient, Time Doctor also has an automatic mode — the timer runs the moment you turn on your PC.
+Additionally, to make employee time tracking super convenient, Time Doctor also has an automatic mode — the timer runs the moment you turn on your PC.
+It allows the employees to track their work hours without disrupting their focus or workflow.

 2. Idle Time Tracking